 Excused absences fall into the following categories as defined by the code:

-- circumstance beyond the student's control (e.g. an auto accident, death in the family, interviews not scheduled by the student)
+- emergency beyond the student's control (e.g. an auto accident or death in the family)

 - required attendance at a University event (e.g. varsity athletics)

 The Excused Absences application will guide students through the procedure for documenting missed classes, including the effects of the absence on students' grades.